Vleuten

 Vleuten is a former village in the Dutch province of Utrecht.
-Today, it is a neighbourhood of the city of Utrecht, and lies about 6 km west from the city centre.
+Today, it is a neighbourhood of the city of Utrecht, and lies about 6 km west of the city centre.
 Vleuten has a railway station on the line between Utrecht and Woerden.

-In 2001, Vleuten had 7434 inhabitants.
-The built-up area was 1.4 km^{2}, and contained 2979 residences.
+In 2001, Vleuten had 7,434 inhabitants.
+The built-up area was 1.4 km^{2}, and contained 2,979 residences.

-The statistical area "Vleuten" has a population of around 7090.
+The statistical area "Vleuten" has a population of around 7,090.

 History

 Vleuten used to be a separate municipality, until it merged with a number of other municipalities in 1954 to form Vleuten-De Meern.
 In 2001, that municipality merged with the municipality of Utrecht to become a city part of it.